Call4Cloud | MMP-C | Autopilot | Device Preparation

 Exploit protection is a successor of EMET (Enhanced Mitigation Experience Toolkit).EMET support was “killed” on 31 July 2018.

-Luckily when EMET was killed, Exploit Protection was already born with the release of Windows version 1709.
-Just like with EMET, with Exploit Protection you can be sure your devices are protected against malware by enabling attack mitigations.
+Luckily, when EMET was killed, Exploit Protection was already born after the release of Windows version 1709.
+Just like with EMET, with Exploit Protection, you can be sure your devices are protected against malware by enabling attack mitigations.

-Some examples of attack mitigations exploit protection uses are, Data Execution Prevention (DEP), Structured Exception Handler Overwrite Protection (SEHOP).
-SEHOP will make sure in case of an existing buffer overflow vulnerability in the application it will try to stop the attacker.
+Some examples of attack mitigation exploit protection uses are Data Execution Prevention (DEP) and structured Exception Handler Overwrite Protection (SEHOP).
+SEHOP will try to stop the attacker in case of an existing buffer overflow vulnerability in the application.

-Luckily it’s configured by default in Windows 10 but still, you can still configure or add some mitigations techniques to make sure some apps and your operating system will be protected.
+Luckily, it’s configured by default in Windows 10, but you can still configure or add some mitigation techniques to make sure some apps and your operating system will be protected.
 Exploit Protection also allows you to block certain applications from creating child processes or executing Win32k system calls.

 When you are adding mitigations please make sure you configure them to Audit first.